aeris170/NeoDoa/README.md

 ![NeoDoa](https://user-images.githubusercontent.com/25724155/72576385-9ca35100-38e0-11ea-9f10-5de3852e6df3.png "NeoDoa Logo")

 # NeoDoa Game Engine
-**NeoDoa** is a simple, open-source and easy-to-use game engine developed with C++ for high fun game development!
-NeoDoa uses OpenGL to deliver high performance by hardware accelerating the rendering.
+**NeoDoa** is a simple, open-source, easy-to-use and performant game engine developed with C++ for high fun game development!
 <div align="center">

 ### Leave a ⭐ if you like the project!